mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   histories of philosophy S. is presented as a bridge between the idealism of Fichte and that Hegel, who collaborated with him as editor of a philosophical journal at Jena in 1802-3.

+## Georg Wilhelm Friedrich Hegel (1770–1831)

+* Hegel's philosophy is not a disciplined inquiry into reality, but rather an elaborate exercise in intellectual self-assertion—where the system seems to generate its own “facts” rather than submit to them.
+From this perspective Hegel's method—especially his use of dialectic—can look suspiciously elastic.
+The famous movement from thesis to antithesis to synthesis is often applied so loosely that it appears capable of justifying almost any conclusion after the fact.
+Instead of being constrained by empirical evidence or logical necessity, the progression of ideas appears retrofitted: outcomes are predetermined, and the dialectical steps are reconstructed to give them an air of inevitability.
+* Where a more disciplined philosophy would clarify distinctions and test claims against experience, Hegel's writing often seems to dissolve concrete realities into a haze of conceptual terminology—“Absolute spirit”, “being-in-itself”, “negation of the negation”—that resists verification or falsification.
+This makes it difficult to tell whether the system is uncovering truths about the world or merely rearranging words within a closed conceptual scheme.
+* Hegel presents history as the unfolding of Reason, culminating (conveniently) in institutions resembling those of his own time.
+This teleological narrative looks less like a discovery grounded in historical facts and more like a projection of philosophical preferences onto the past.
+Events are selectively interpreted to fit the grand story, giving the impression that reality is being forced into the mold of the system rather than the system being shaped by reality.
+* Finally, the sheep totalizing ambition of Hegel's philosophy invites suspicion.
+By claiming to integrate logic, nature, mind, art, religion, and politics into a single, self-contained system, it risks becoming unfalsifiable.
+Any apparent counterexample can be absorbed as a “moment” within the whole.
+In this sense, the system appear less like a rigorous framework constrained by external checks and more like a self-sealing structure—internally coherent perhaps (likely not!), but detached from the discipline imposed by independent facts.